Geography of Vanuatu

 Vanuatu, known as the New Hebrides from 1774 until 1980, is a nation and group of around 80 mountainous islands in the South Pacific Ocean.
 It is part of Oceania.
 There are several active volcanoes among the islands, the most well-known one being Mount Yasur on Tanna.
-It has a tropical rainforest climate climate, and tropical cyclones occur between December and April.
+It has a tropical rainforest climate, and tropical cyclones occur between December and April.
 As of 2024 the population is around 318,000.
 The economy is mainly reliant on subsistence agriculture and tourism.

 Vanuatu is party to a number of international agreements relating to the environment.